StackStorm/st2docs/docs/source/install/index.rst

 Upgrading to |bwc|?
 This is installed as a set of additional packages on top of StackStorm.
 You can either install StackStorm + |bwc| in one go, or add the |bwc| packages to an existing StackStorm system.
-If you are using |bwc|, you can also add Brocade Network Automation Suites.
+If you are using |bwc|, you can also add Network Automation Suites.
 Read the :doc:`/install/bwc` documentation for more.

 .. _ref-one-line-install: